-The wonderful thing about The Young Pretenders for an adult reader is how it turns the didacticism of Victorian children’s books on its head: although Babs learns a few things about good behavior, it’s really her Uncle Charley who learns and changes in the course of the novel.
-Fowler’s purpose seems less to train her child readers in good behavior than to encourage her adult readers to understand children and their unique needs and perspectives.
+Edith Henrietta Fowler had a privileged childhood but she was still very much aware of the innocence and vulnerability of children.
+The wonderful thing about The Young Pretenders for an adult reader is how it turns the didacticism of Victorian children's books on its head.
+Fowler's purpose seems less to train her child readers in good behavior than to encourage her adult readers to understand children and their unique needs and perspectives.

 Somehow Whipple manages these little gems quite brilliantly that I’m left satisfied.
 Though some of them are very short they’re still perfectly crafted.
 It’s also interesting how Whipple has led me to read other short stories by other writers.
 I’m now appreciating this genre so much more than I did before.